yenchiah/project-website-template/README.md

 In this way, you can remove the script line that loads jQuery in the header of the html and also delete the files for loading the menu bar (menu.html and menu.js).

 This template is tested and worked on:
-- MAC Desktop Chrome 76
+- macOS Mojave
-- Android Mobile Chrome 76
+  - Chrome 76
+  - Safari 12
-- MAC Desktop Firefox 68
+  - Firefox 68
+- Android 8
+  - Chrome 76
-- Android Mobile Firefox 68
+  - Firefox 68
-- MAC Desktop Safari 12
+- iOS 12
+  - Chrome 76
-- iOS Mobile Safari 12
+  - Safari 12
+  - Firefox 18

 # Known Problems and Bugs